cgarciae/NDArray/README.md

 # NDArray

 NDArray is a multidimensional array library written in Swift that aims to become the equivalent of `numpy` in Swift's emerging data science ecosystem.
-This project is in a very early stage and has a long but exciting rode ahead, contributions are welcome!
+This project is in a very early stage and has a long but exciting road ahead, contributions are welcome!

 ## Goals